pyrate-llama/hermes-ui

 - Collapsible sidebar and right panel

-- System status bar (connection, model, memory count, sessions)
+- System status bar with connection, model, capability pills, memory count, sessions, and context pressure

 - Inter + JetBrains Mono typography